cryptosharks131/lndg/README.md

 3. Ensure you have Python virtualenv installed: `sudo apt install virtualenv`
 4. Set up a Python 3 virtual environment: `virtualenv -p python3 .venv`
 5. Install the required dependencies: `.venv/bin/pip install -r requirements.txt`
-6. Initialize necessary settings for your Django site (refer to notes below): `.venv/bin/python initialize.py`
+6. Initialize necessary settings for your Django site: `.venv/bin/python initialize.py`
+   1. use `.venv/bin/python initialize.py --help` to see additional options
+   2. add `-wn | --whitenoise` option to serve static _(.js, .css)_ files (required if installing manually)
+      - if **whitenoise** option is provided, you'll need to install it via `.venv/bin/pip install whitenoise`
-7. The initial login user is `lndg-admin`, and the password can be found here: `data/lndg-admin.txt`
+7. The initial login user is `lndg-admin`, and the password will be genereted and stored in: `data/lndg-admin.txt`
-8. Generate initial data for your dashboard: `.venv/bin/python jobs.py`
-9. Run the server using a Python development server: `.venv/bin/python manage.py runserver 0.0.0.0:8889`
+8. Run the server using a Python development server: `.venv/bin/python manage.py runserver 0.0.0.0:8889`

-*Note: If you plan to use the development server exclusively, you will need to set up whitenoise (see note below).*

-### Step 2 - Setup Backend Controller For Data, Automated Rebalancing, and HTLC Stream Data
+### Step 2 - Setup Backend Controller For Data, Automated Rebalancing, HTLC Stream Data and p2p-trade-secrets

-The file `controller.py` inside the `lndg/gui/` directory orchastrates the services needed to update the backend database with the most up-to-date information, rebalance any channels based on your LNDg dashboard settings, and listen for any failure events in your HTLC stream.
+The file `controller.py` orchastrates the services needed to update the backend database with the most up-to-date information, rebalance any channels based on your LNDg dashboard settings, listen for any failure events in your HTLC stream and serves the p2p trade secrets.

 **Recommended Setup with Supervisord (least setup) or Systemd (most compatible):**